schwa/MetalCompilerPlugin/README.md

     ]
 ```

 Note the title of the output metal library file will be `debug.metallib` and will live side-by-side with the `default.metallib` file.
-See [Limitations][#Limitations] below.
+See [Limitations](#limitations) below.

 ## Limitations

 The output metal library file will be `debug.metallib` and will live side-by-side with the `default.metallib` file.
-This is because the `default.metallib` file is created by the Swift Package Manager and cannot be overridden.
+This is because of the `default.metallib` file is created by the Swift Package Manager and cannot be overridden.

 You will not be able to use `MTLDevice.makeDefaultLibrary()` to load the `debug.metallib` file.
 Instead, you will need to use `MTLDevice.makeLibrary(url:)` to load the `debug.metallib` file.
 See the unit tests for an example.